parc-ccnx-archive/ccnxSimpleFileTransfer/README.md

 Compiling the tutorial:

-1. Go into the tutorial directory created when you cloned or unpacked the
+1. Go into the tutorial directory created when you cloned or unpacked the tutorial:
-   tutorial:
    `$ cd ccnx-tutorial-<version>`

-2. Configure the tutorial program:
-`$ ./configure --prefix=$HOME/ccnx`.
-The `--prefix=` argument specifies the destination directory if you run `make install`
-   If necessary, you can also specify the locations of libraries on the configure line, like so:
-  ./configure  --with-libevent=/usr/local/ccnx/dependencies/build --with-libssl=/usr/local/ccnx/dependencies/build
+2. Set the CCNX_HOME environment variable to the location of your Distillery build.
+In zsh, for example, it might look like this:
+`export CCNX_HOME=/path/to/CCNx_Distillery/usr`

 3. Compile the tutorial.
 `$ make`

+If 'make' has trouble finding libraries, such as libevent, you can also export LIBEVENT_HOME, like so:

+❯ export LIBEVENT_HOME=<value of DISTILLERY_EXTERN_DIR from 'make info' in your Distillery directory>

+e.g.
+❯ export LIBEVENT_HOME=/usr/local/ccnx/dependencies/build

 4. At this point, the compiled binaries for `tutorial_Client` and the `tutorial_Server` should be built.

-5. Install the tutorial binaries to the specified prefix in the configure step (eg `$HOME/ccn`).
-You will then be able to find the binaries in the bin directory (eg `$HOME/ccn/bin`)
+5. Optionally install the tutorial binaries to the specified prefix in the configure step (eg `$HOME/ccnx`).
+You will then be able to find the binaries in the bin directory (eg `$HOME/ccnx/bin`)
 `make install`

 6. Start the CCNx forwarder, `metis_daemon`:
-`$ /usr/local/ccnx/bin/metis_daemon -c 0&`
+`$hOME/ccnx/bin/metis_daemon -c 0&`

 7. Running the tutorial_Server and tutorial_Client:
   Start the tutorial_Server, giving it a directory path as an argument.